 David Allen originally introduced the mind sweep in his bestselling book Getting Things Done (GTD).
 The GTD method has become one of the most popular and widespread productivity methods, with the fanbase still growing to this day.
 The mind sweep can and should be applied to enhance personal life and assist with professional development.

 In his Getting Things Done book, David emphasizes the importance of exercising a complete brain dump and focusing on what’s truly important to reach the best results and be the most efficient.
 He recommends cleaning out the space you are living and working in, putting things in their places and getting rid of anything that no longer has a purpose.
 Once that step is over, we move on to the mind sweep, which is essentially a clean up of our minds.
+In general organize your life just like the organized to-do’s in the modern online schedule builder.

 By the way, if you are looking for a bit of companionship or social accountability, you can check the guided mind sweep events that David Allen company organizes online.